 Explanation:

 2. The man blamed for the failure is the CEO of the organization, Mr. Carlson.
 He is accused of ineffective leadership and failing to fund research activities for promising new products.
-Mr. Carlson, 59, has three more years as CEO before his retirement.
+Mr. Carlson, 59, has three more years as CEO before his retirement. _______. |

-Easy
+Easy |

+A. He is trying to improve.
 B. But, he could be under pressure by the board to go earlier.
+C. He could get a promotion.
+D. The company’s annual profits have gone down. |

 View Answer